 Fusner handed me the AN/323 headset, and I put it on.

-“You and Kilo will probably be safe down here for a time because we’re going to be taking the attack to the enemy we already hit once,” I said to Morgan, stepping closer so our faces were only a few feet apart.
-“Now, you can stay here or you can take the attack to the enemy with us, either way you may get badly mauled because they’ve probably got close to a battalion of men.
+“You and Kilo will probably be safe down here for a time because we’re going to be taking the attack to the enemy we already hit once,” I said to Captain Carter, stepping closer so our faces were only a few feet apart.
+“Now, you can stay here or you can take the attack to the enemy with us, either way, you may get badly mauled because they’ve probably got close to a battalion of men.
 Twenty less than they had earlier, though.
 It’s your choice.
 If you stay here we’re not coming back for you.”

 I turned to speak into the AN/323 headset.

 I could still hear the Skyraiders orbiting high and far away.
 I knew they could stay all day but they didn’t have unlimited ammo or ordnance.
-The Skyraiders were the not only the key to our attack but were all we had for survival if the enemy totally outnumbered us or had brought in heavy ordnance of their own.
-No ground force, including the NVA, wanted to face the planes directly, which meant that every time they came in low, slow and ready to rip and tear the NVA would be as far down or underground as they could get.
+The Skyraiders were not only the key to our attack but were all we had for survival if the enemy totally outnumbered us or had brought in heavy ordnance of their own.
+No ground forces, including the NVA, wanted to face the planes directly, which meant that every time they came in low, slow and ready to rip and tear the NVA would be as far down or underground as they could get.
 Our moves against the larger heavily armed enemy had to be made when the Skyraiders were on the attack.
 It was fire and maneuver with the planes providing most of the fire.
 It would take a move of about four clicks up the river before we could come under the limited support of the Ontos, and that was if the Marines manning the thing had a clue about how to give us any indirect fire.

 “Five by Five,” Jacko came back.